-Swine flu strain that is resistant to Tamiflu is spreading more easilyDecember 29th, 2011 in Diseases, Conditions, Syndromes /
+Swine flu strain that is resistant to Tamiflu is spreading more easilyDecember 29, 2011 By Karen Kaplan in Medicine & Health / Diseases, Conditions, Syndromes

 The flu season is still young in the United States and the rest of the Northern Hemisphere, but Australia wrapped up its flu season months ago, and public health officials there have some disturbing news to report: The version of so-called swine flu that is resistant to the drug Tamiflu is spreading more easily in the land Down Under.

 For those in need of a refresher course, swine flu refers to the H1N1 flu virus that caused a pandemic in 2009.
 It emerged in April in Mexico and spread swiftly around the globe, traveling to 214 countries and territories and killing more than 18,000 people, according to the World Health Organization.
 Humans were unusually vulnerable to this particular strain - a combination of viruses from birds, pigs and people - because their immune systems had never encountered it before.